aav7fl/website/_posts/2023-10-13-tackle-tracking-water-usage.md

 Home Assistant energy monitoring allows users to track separate electric devices, like smart plugs, in addition to the main meter.
 I really wish Home Assistant supported sub-metering devices for water.
 That way I could track the irrigation long-term statistics without another templated sensor.
 I understand why it's not included.
 I don't think having sub-meters in series is very common.

 To work around this setback, I need to create a template sensor that subtracts my irrigation sub-meter consumption from the total consumption of my household.
 I then add both meters back into the dashboard to give me a full picture of my consumption.

+> 2025-11-27: As of 2025-12, Home Assistant supports adding water meters as sub-devices.
+So now I can use the main water meter and see in a snakey chart how much usage is going to irrigation (but I still need to keep this sensor below if I want a better look at realtime usage).

 ```yaml
 {% raw %}